Conditions for awarding state aid

 Different articles apply to different application types

-Article 25 is the provision for state aid awarded in the form of funding for Innovation Projects for the Industrial Sector, Pre-projects, Project Establishment Support and Researcher Projects (to the limited degree that this is possible).
-It also covers many grants under the application type Coordination and Support Activity.
+Article 25 is the provision for state aid awarded in the form of funding for Innovation Projects and Collaborative and Knowledge-building Projects.

 Article 26 is the provision for support for investment in research infrastructure.